chobyong/ansible-and-cisco-config-backup/README.md

 # ansible-and-cisco-config-backup
-Using Ansible to backup Cisco device
-- Purpose is to use ansible to backup cisco device configuration and seve to github repo.
+ Purpose is to backup cisco device configuration and copy to github repo using ansible
 ## what you will need.
   - need to have an github account
   - ssh login to github with public key `$ ssh -T git@github.com`